Battle of Remagen: Anti-aircraft defense

 U.S. Army Air Forces fighter aircraft from the 404th Fighter-Bomber Group and 359th Fighter Group maintained a strong defensive umbrella over the bridge to try to stop Luftwaffe attacks.
 They also conducted numerous raids on German vehicles, armor, railroad lines, and marshalling yards in the vicinity of Remagen, knocking out trains, transports, tanks, supply trucks, and reinforcements headed towards the bridgehead.
 On 14 March, they destroyed 21 aircraft, mostly Ju 87D Stuka dive-bombers and twin-engine Junkers Ju 88s, and damaged 21 more.
 On 15 March, they destroyed 256 motor transports and damaged 35 tanks and 12 armored vehicles.

 On the evening of 9 March, the troops on the east bank were bolstered by the 309th Infantry Regiment, the remainder of the 310th Infantry Regiment, and the 60th Infantry Regiment.
 On 10 March, the 311th Infantry Regiment attacked north towards Bad Honnef, while the 309th Infantry Regiment advanced northwest, encountering very strong resistance near Bruchhausen.
 The 47th Infantry Regiment to the east encountered significant resistance, forcing a slight withdrawal, but assisted by 310th Infantry Regiment, they again moved forward.
 To the southeast, the 60th Infantry Regiment advanced, and in the south, Combat Command B, 9th Armored Division, moved forward south of Linz.
 The Allies encountered heavy resistance in places and received fire from small arms, self-propelled weapons, mortars, and artillery.
-The remainder of the 9th Infantry Division crossed the Rhine on the evening of 10 March.
+The remainder of the 9th Infantry Division crossed the Rhine on the evening of 10 March 1945.

 German counterattack

-When the Ludendorff Bridge was captured on 7 March, Major Scheller tried to reach his superiors by radio and telephone, but neither was operational.
+When the Ludendorff Bridge was captured on 7 March, Maj.
+Scheller tried to reach his superiors by radio and telephone, but neither was operational.
 He set off on a bicycle, the only available means of transportation, to report in person and got to the 67th Corps Headquarters around midnight.
 Hauptmanns Bratge and Friesenhahn, along with the other Germans inside the tunnel, were captured by U.S. soldiers who had climbed over to the far side of Erpeler Ley.
 Due to the inability to communicate with other forces, the Germans in the immediate area were left to counterattack with whatever local forces they could gather.
 There weren't any reserves readily available and most of the essential combat units that were in the area were still on the west bank, trying to get across the Rhine.